Naveen Jindal School of Management

 2. Degree is 129 semester credit hours if students are required to take EPPS 1110.

 3. Curriculum Requirements can be fulfilled by other approved courses from institutions of higher education.
 The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

 4. Indicates a prerequisite class to be completed before enrolling for upper-division classes in Economics and Finance.

 5. A required Major course that also fulfills a Core Curriculum requirement.
 Semester credit hours are counted in Core Curriculum.

-7. Certain courses listed are prerequisites for major core (e.g., BA 1320 or ECON 2301 for IMS 3310), major related, or major concentration courses.
+8. Certain courses listed are prerequisites for major core, major concentration, or major related courses.
 Choose accordingly.

-9. JSOM freshmen are required to take BA 1100 and FIN 3100.
-Transfer students and students new to JSOM are required to take FIN 3200.
+12. JSOM first-time-in-college freshmen are required to take BCOM 1300 in their first semester.
+Transfer students and students new to JSOM are required to take BCOM 3300 in their first semester.

 13. Can be used to fulfill elective hours if not counted as a Major Core Course.

 14. Students who are employed in full-time jobs may fulfill their internship requirement with their current employer as a special project with preapproval from their program director.